Yankees vs. Red Sox: Odds, spread, over/under - September 12

 Yankees vs. Red Sox Betting Trends and Insights

-- Bookmakers have implied with the moneyline set for this matchup that Boston has a 57.4% chance to win.
+- Oddsmakers have implied with the moneyline set for this matchup that Boston has a 60.8% chance to win.

-- The Red Sox were the moneyline favorite for four of their last 10 games, and they went 2-2 in those matchups.
+- The Red Sox played as the moneyline favorite in five of their last 10 games, and they went 2-3 in those matchups.

-- In its last 10 matchups (all had set totals), Boston combined with its opponents to hit the over on the run total eight times.
+- In its last 10 outings (all 10 of them had set totals), Boston and its opponents combined to hit the over seven times.

-- This season, the Yankees have been victorious 11 times in 27 chances when named as an underdog of at least +115 or longer on the moneyline.
+- This year, the Yankees have won seven of 19 games when listed as at least +125 or worse on the moneyline.

-- The Yankees have played as underdogs three times over their past 10 games and won each of those contests.
+- The Yankees have played as underdogs in four of their past 10 games and won each of those contests.

 - In the last 10 games with a total, New York and its opponents have combined to hit the over four times.